 —Jen Fisher, director, Deloitte’s chief well-being officer

-Culture may affect why one patient seeks treatment or complies with medical approaches, and another may not.65 Cultural norms may also play an important role in the way a country approaches a public health crisis like the coronavirus.
-Resistance to mask-wearing in the United States contrasts with behavior in South Korea, where masks are an accepted protocol for dealing with a cold or flu and are becoming a fashion statement.
+Culture may affect why one patient seeks treatment or complies with medical approaches and another may not.65 Cultural norms may also play an important role in the way a country approaches a public health crisis like the coronavirus.
+Resistance to mask-wearing in the United States contrasts with behaviour in South Korea, where masks are an accepted protocol for dealing with a cold or flu and are becoming a fashion statement.
 When COVID-19 hit, mask adoption by South Koreans was widespread even before masks were required.66

 Provider-supported technology, prescribing health and fitness apps

 Fitness and mHealth apps prescribed by a provider are also more effective.
-They were found to have 30-day retention rates 30% and 10% above average, respectively.73 Without provider or social support, many health and fitness apps are quickly abandoned.
-In 2018, almost 85% of mHealth apps had less than 10,000 active users; only the top 7% reported more than 50,000 users.74
+They were found to have 30-day retention rates 30% and 10% above average, respectively.
+73 Without provider or social support, many health and fitness apps are quickly abandoned.
+In 2018, almost 85% of mHealth apps had less than 10,000 active users; only the top 7% reported more than 50,000 users.
+74

 Social incentives boost activity levels for wearable technology

 With shared information and a more holistic picture of a person’s health, technology is identifying health risks early and helping move the focus to well-being and prevention, rather than treatment.
-Technology can also enable more precision engagement and personalized health experiences as a result of accessible data and AI.
+Technology can also enable more precision engagement and personalised health experiences as a result of accessible data and AI.

 But more data and technology in the hands of nonclinical decision-makers could lead to bad decisions.
-Consumers will likely need more support to interpret health data and guide their decision-making as well as help to develop systems and skills that can change their unhealthy behaviors.
+Consumers will likely need more support to interpret health data and guide their decision-making as well as help to develop systems and skills that can change their unhealthy behaviours.

 Solving the reality-intention gap in decision-making

 Deloitte recently conducted a Critical Thinking and Future of Health Survey that found that health consumers are overconfident and underestimate how often they make critical-thinking errors (figure 4).
 Only 43% of young consumers reported making critical-thinking errors daily or weekly.
-This seems unlikely considering the frequency of risky behaviors (e.g., not wearing masks during the pandemic, dangerous driving, eating poorly, etc.).
+This seems unlikely considering the frequency of risky behaviours (e.g., not wearing masks during the pandemic, dangerous driving, eating poorly, etc.).

 Given the number of choices people face, it is hard to imagine anyone could go a day without making a critical-thinking error.
 Yet few consumers see it this way.
 People think others are more prone to error than they are (with 53% suggesting others make errors daily or weekly), another form of overconfidence.
 Interestingly, overconfidence was even higher for older participants, with only 20% estimating they often make critical-thinking errors.

 When asked about worries related to future health problems, survey participants were more frequently concerned about outcomes of disease—such as health expenses and lifestyle limitations—rather than the future risk of having the disease itself.
-This finding offers a practical suggestion for patient materials that aim to associate present health behaviors with future health risks.
+This finding offers a practical suggestion for patient materials that aim to associate present health behaviours with future health risks.
 Such materials may have a greater impact if future risks are described in outcomes that people can more easily imagine and relate to, such as not being able to work or enjoy their typical activities.

 In addition to critical-thinking errors, health consumers tend to approach decision-making through cognitive biases that are typically unconscious and automatic.
 For example, we may think we understand something when all we have is general familiarity.
 We experience a knowledge illusion, says Riis.
-We may think we know what’s risky and what isn’t, and we may be wrong.
+We may think we know what’s risky and what isn’t and we may be wrong.

 Many people are also in denial.85 They don’t see themselves as a number in the daunting statistics for chronic disease.86 “Not me,” they believe.
 This optimism bias keeps individuals from taking preventative measures for their health.87 Even when faced with a diagnosis, many patients think they are healthier than they really are.88